Find a therapist

 Feel like talking to somebody?
 If you've never been to a therapist, here's what you need to know to get started.

-Importantly, you don’t have to wait until you’re in distress or in a crisis to ask for help.
 Being proactive with your mental and emotional health is as important as being proactive with your physical health.
-Treating counselling or therapy like a preventative measure—not only a response—can help maintain emotional health, which can help with handling challenges as they arise, and nurture personal growth and wellbeing.
+By treating counselling or therapy like a preventative measure—not only a response— you can help maintain emotional health, which can help with handling challenges as they arise, and nurture personal growth and wellbeing.

-Whatever the reason for seeking therapy, it’s important to remember that finding the right therapist fit is of utmost importance.
 Numerous studies have shown the client-therapist relationship as the leading factor for positive outcomes in therapy.
-You’re more likely to get the full benefits out of therapy if you connect with the right therapist
+You’re more likely to get the full benefits out of therapy if you connect with the right therapist.

-Our thoughts, emotions and behaviours give us clues that something might be wrong, such as:
+Our thoughts, emotions and behaviours can give us clues that our mental health is not at its best, such as:

 • Persistent negative emotions: Feelings like sadness, hopelessness, anxiety or anger that last for weeks and interrupt your daily life.

-• Difficulty coping with change: Experiencing major life changes like loss of a loved one, job loss, relationships ending, etc. can be difficult to manage alone.
-Even small changes can sometimes feel overwhelming.
+• Difficulty coping with change: Experiencing major life changes like loss of a loved one, job loss, relationships ending.
+Sometimes, even small changes can sometimes feel overwhelming.

 • Relationship issues: Ongoing or consistent conflicts or challenges with partners, friends, family members, coworkers, or even strangers.